 By the end of this course students will be able to:

-■ Critically evaluate anti-stigma interventions within a Global context
+3. Critically evaluate anti-stigma interventions within a global context.

-■ Discuss a range of ethical and professional challenges associated with the provision of mental healthcare in low- and middle-income countries.
+4. Critically appraise ethical and professional challenges associated with the provision of mental healthcare globally.

-■ Assess the importance of consulting with a range of stake holders (particularly service users) about the development and delivery of mental health services and develop potential strategies to do so.
+5. Critically appraise the importance of involving a range of stakeholders (particularly those with lived experience of mental health problems) in delivery of mental health services and develop potential strategies to do so.